 Where possible, trainers travelling to the same resort should share the driving responsibility.
 APSI will arrange accommodation for you on the final day of any event where you cannot drive to your home or next event location in four hours.
 We understand that you may have other resort work commitments either side of your APSI commitments.
-If this causes a problem for you travelling interstate, please speak to your Technical Director or the general manager as soon as possible.
+If this causes a problem for you travelling interstate, please speak to your Technical Director or the General Manager as soon as possible.

 The APSI recommends that you take a break from driving at least every two hours.
 However, if you are becoming fatigued, have a break from driving regardless.
 If you cannot continue driving in a safe manner or the journey is taking much longer than expected the APSI will reimburse you any additional accommodation costs.
+Please contact your Technical Director or the General Manager if this is required.